North Dakota CPA Exam & License Requirements 2019

 Keep in mind that your program must be fully accredited and listed in the U.S. Department of Education’s database of accredited programs.
 If, however, you were educated outside of the United States, or even have credits from a foreign institution, you will need to have your work evaluated by a member of the National Association of Credential Evaluation Services.

 You will need to be within six months of completing the full 150 credit hours before you can apply to sit for the CPA exam.
 With that in mind, consider moving on to a graduate program once you have completed your bachelor’s degree.
 Nowadays, employers are preferring a masters-level education, and even if you only complete a certificate program in accounting, you will have a record of accomplishment to put on your resume.
-If you decide to pursue a Master of Business Administration, make sure that the program will help you qualify for a CPA license in North Dakota, or your preferred state.
+If you decide to pursue a Master of Business Administration, make sure that the program will help you qualify for a CPA license in North

 Once you are within six months of completing North Dakota’s academic standards for the CPA license, you may apply to sit for the CPA exam.
 You must send your original sealed transcripts to: